vbabashov/house-prices/README.md

      ![selectscatterplots](https://user-images.githubusercontent.com/26305084/112189268-3ac43280-8bda-11eb-9081-e083d1216b17.jpeg)

-- Finally, the heatmap show correlation between the features and between features and SalePrice.
+- Finally, the heatmap shows the Pearson correlation coefficients between and among the features and SalePrice.
 According to the heatmap, house SalePrice is correlated with GrLivArea, GarageCars, GarageArea, TotalBsmtSF, 1stFlrSF(Pearson Correlation Cofficient >=0.6). here seems to be a weak correlation between SalePrice and rest of the features (Pearson Correlation Cofficient <= 0.5).

      ![heatmap](https://user-images.githubusercontent.com/26305084/111834061-71900500-88c9-11eb-88ed-b6dd1bdcd737.jpeg)